My Journey To Motherhood And Blogging

 I came across an article written by Catherine from “Choking on Applesauce” (LOVE the blog name!)
 It was such a good read for me because it was all about how our online voice matters.

-We all have different ways of parenting, it won’t help a bit if we criticize and degrade others’ opinions and efforts.
+We all have different ways of parenting; it won’t help a bit if we criticise or degrade others’ opinions and efforts.
 At the end of the day, we are all doing what we can.
-A little kindness goes a long way, you never know, your story might prove to be a big help or even an inspiration for another parent.
+A little kindness goes a long way; you never know, your story might prove to be a big help or even an inspiration for another parent.

 I hope that some of my stories, opinions, views and (dare I offer it) advice would be of help and inspiration to someone else.